Visit the Onondaga, Canada’s first submarine open to the public!

 The lightkeeper’s house

-is home to several exhibits that explain the role of Pointe-au-Père in Canadian maritime history.
+.
+The exhibit showcases 50 photos bearing witness to the richness of our underwater heritage and how the fascinating work of underwater archeologists has evolved over time.
 On the second floor, learn about the many divers who have explored the wreck of the Empress of Ireland

 The foghorn shed